apache/spark/CI.rst

 ==============

 Continuous Integration is important component of making Apache Airflow robust and stable.
-We are running a lot of tests for every pull request, for master and v2-*-test branches and regularly as CRON jobs.
+We are running a lot of tests for every pull request, for main and v2-*-test branches and regularly as CRON jobs.

 Our execution environment for CI is `GitHub Actions <https://github.com/features/actions>`_.
 GitHub Actions (GA) are very well integrated with GitHub code and Workflow and it has evolved fast in 2019/202 to become